 Please keep the following guidelines in mind:

 - In its initial (current) phase, the MAP website is primarily focused on issues in East Asia.
-Submissions on subjects outside this region will be considered, but priority will be given to pieces on the South and East China Seas.
+Submissions on subjects outside this region will be considered, but priority will be given to pieces on the South and East China Seas, the Yellow Sea, and the Sea of Japan.
 In the next phase of the development, new regions will be added to the MAP platform and the focus of the Analysis section will broaden.

 - Submissions should be between 1,000 and 1,200 words in length, unless specifically discussed with the MAP project team.
 MAP will not publish speculative analysis.